ConjurTech/slate/source/includes/api/_authentication.html.md

 # Authentication

-As a decentralised exchange, Switcheo does not use any sort of password or API key.
+As a decentralised exchange, Switcheo does not use passwords or API keys.
 Instead, authentication is done by signing the **request payload** _or_ **blockchain transaction** using the **blockchain-specific** digital signature with the user's private key.